zhenkewu/CFRL/README.md

 involved.
 Therefore, most of the tests focus on testing the shape and data type of the outputs rather than the value of the outputs.

 *Note: Currently, the 'lm' model type is not supported.
-Thus, `pytest` will skip the test cases that involves the 'lm' model type.*
+Thus, `pytest` will skip the test cases that involve the 'lm' model type.*